Hyle-org/devhub-hyle/docs/developers/getting-started/devnet.md

 ```

 !!! tip
-  If you encounter permission errors when accessing the /hyle/data volume, try adding the "--privileged" cli flag to the Docker command.
+    If you encounter permission errors when accessing the `/hyle/data` volume, try adding the `--privileged` CLI flag to the Docker command.

 ## Run your local devnet with Cargo